dji-sdk/Mobile-SDK-iOS/README.md

 sudo gem install cocoapods
 ~~~

 The process may take a long time, please wait.
-For further installation instructions, please check [this guides](https://guides.cocoapods.org/using/getting-started.html#getting-started).
+For further installation instructions, please check [this guide](https://guides.cocoapods.org/using/getting-started.html#getting-started).

 **2.** Install SDK with CocoaPods in the Project

-Run the following command in the **ObjcSampleCode** and **SwiftSampleCode** folders' directory:
+Run the following command in the **ObjcSampleCode** and **SwiftSampleCode** paths:

 ~~~
 pod install
 ~~~

-If you install it successfully, you may get the messages similar to the followings:
+If you install it successfully, you should get the messages similar to the following:

 ~~~
 Analyzing dependencies